This story has been updated.

-Got plans this weekend?
-The Ursid meteor shower is expected to peak Friday and Saturday, offering up your final ticket to catch 2017’s shooting stars.
+The Christmas holidays just got a bit brighter.
+Don’t miss the Ursid meteor shower, expected to peak Friday and Saturday, for your final ticket to catch 2018’s shooting stars.

 Here’s what you should know about the Ursid meteor shower: